basp/yuki/README.md

 Yuki is mostly a place where I can hack and code on (hopefully useful) command line utilities and control them all from a single client.
-And although it was primarely designed as a tool to service databases, it's also generally useful when you want to hack in a real sandbox environment before moving your experiments elsewhere, like to a server for example.
+And although it was primarely designed as a tool to service databases, it's also generally useful when you want to hack in a "real" environment before moving your experiments elsewhere, like to a server for example.

 Yuki fanatically uses the command pattern and it's extremely robust and simple to extend the client this way.
 On top of that, it encourages heavy use of the `option` type (in the form of `Optional.Option`) throughout all its API.
-By using these patterns together it's easy to extend as well as to compose new functionality by using the smaller commands that are allready baked in in a very preditable and reasonable fashion.
+By using these patterns together it's easy to extend as well as to compose new functionality by using the smaller commands already baked in, in a very predictable and reasonable fashion.

 # Commands
 The core unit of work in Yuki is the humble `ICommand<TReq,TRes,TEx>` type.